Five Tips for Fall Horse Riding (Revised 9-28-2021)

 Fall is one of my favorite seasons to ride.
 The colors, the brisk breezes, and the lack of bugs and humidity make this a fabulous time to go out for a long ride.
-Every season brings its own set of considerations to a trail ride and Fall is no different.
-Here are my top five tips for a fab fall ride!
+Every season brings its own set of considerations to a trail ride, and Fall is no different.
+Here are my top five Tips for Fall Horse Riding!

 The Weather is Changing

-Night and mornings are getting cooler just as quickly as the nights are becoming longer.
-Be sure to dress in layers to accommodate for brisk temps in the morning followed by summer-ish temps in the afternoon.
-Protect your horses (and mules) by making sure that end your rides early enough that they can dry completely before dark, or by keeping a light blanket handy to prevent chills.
+Night and mornings are becoming brisker just as quickly as the nights are becoming longer.
+Be sure to dress in layers to accommodate the cooler temps in the morning, followed by summer-ish temps in the afternoon.
+Protect your horses (and mules) by making sure that you end your rides early enough that they can dry completely before dark or by keeping a light blanket handy to prevent chills.

 The fall season often means the return of rain.
-If you’ve stashed your rain slicker over the summer now is a good time to dig it out lest you discover first-hand how chilly an afternoon shower can be.
+If you’ve stashed your rain slicker over the summer, now is an excellent time to dig it out, lest you discover first-hand how chilly an afternoon shower can be.

 Winds are Blowing

-Falls changing temps often bring along breezes to carry horse eating leaves.
-My animals sometimes act as though the woods are full of equine eating monsters at this time of the year.
-Where we see glorious golds and scarlets our horses may be seeing flying monsters.
+Falls changing temps often bring along breezes to carry horse-eating leaves.
+My animals sometimes act as though the woods are full of equine-eating monsters at this time of the year.
+Where we see glorious leaves of gold and scarlet, our horses may see monsters.

 Hooray!
-The mosquito and fly populations are starting to drop and trail crossing spider webs are becoming somewhat less common.
-One insect that hasn’t quite wrapped up their season yet are the yellow jackets.
-Peak yellow jacket activity occurs in late summer and early fall as their food interests switch from protein to sweets (which is why you see them buzzing around soda cans).
+The mosquito and fly populations are starting to drop, and trail crossing spider webs are becoming somewhat less common.
+One insect that hasn’t entirely wrapped up its season yet is the yellow jacket.
+Peak yellow jacket activity occurs in late summer and early Fall as their food interests switch from protein to sweets (which is why you see them buzzing around soda cans).
 They are also becoming more aggressive as they prepare for a long winter.

 Leaves Obscuring the Trail

-What last week was a clearly defined trail through the woods may now be hidden beneath a golden carpet of fallen leaves.
-Unless the trail is well signed you might find yourself late for dinner if you become disoriented.
-Make sure that bring along some sort of navigation aid (I think a traditional map and compass is the best) and the knowledge to use it.
+Last week, a clearly defined trail through the woods may now be hidden beneath a golden carpet of fallen leaves.
+Unless the trail is well signed, you might find yourself late for dinner if you become disoriented.
+Make sure that you bring along a navigation aid (I think a traditional map and compass is the best) and the knowledge to use it.